mariopineda/drpineda.ca/_posts/2014-02-16-Robots-in-primary-grade-mathematics.md

 ---
 layout: post
 title: Using robots in primary grade mathematics
-description: Integrating robotics into elementary school mathematics class
+description: Elementary school students have a lot to gain by using robots to explore mathematics.
 modified: 2014-02-16
 category: Mathematics
 image: coding.JPG